 Good quality drinking water is the foundation for a vibrant community and assures residents’ health and well-being.
 Communities contracting their water supply services from SaskWater can be assured that their drinking water is safe and healthy for personal use, is reliable in quality and quantity and will meet the community’s needs now and into the future.

-In addition, SaskWater remotely monitors facilities for four communities and provides operator training to 20 Saskatchewan First Nations.
+In addition, SaskWater remotely monitors facilities for six communities and provides operator training to 29 Saskatchewan First Nations.

 In order to provide these services, SaskWater owns 10 water treatment plants, three wastewater facilities, including 15 kilometres of wastewater forcemain, 140 kilometres of canal and 942 kilometres of potable and non-potable water pipeline.
 SaskWater also owns or leases 43 booster and pump stations.